 Think about it: if you have people keeping the doors open all day, your furnace will be melting dollars struggling to heat the house!
 If you turn the heat off for the day, you will save on that electric bill.

 Make sure to salt, shovel, or snow blow any major walkways that the movers will be using so they can walk safely with your belongings.

 Keep winter essentials with you.

 Remember to keep your extra clothing layers, coats, snow boots, hats, gloves, scarves, and a handful of cozy quilts with you in the car.
 Don’t have them loaded on the truck instead.
 Brrrrr!

 Make sure you’re relying on true professionals!

 In cold conditions, experience makes all the difference.
-And that’s where we at Number 1 Movers set ourselves apart from the crowd.
+And that’s where we at Number 1 Van Lines set ourselves apart from the crowd.
 We provide our movers with professional training in order to teach our teams how to do their job safely and efficiently in any type of condition.
 Moving in winter isn’t cheap, but hiring a professional company with a reliable, experienced team is not where you should try to cut costs.
 Contact us and book trained movers with plenty of experience who know how to navigate a winter move safely for the best possible outcome.